Dead Animal Disposal

-- They email the researcher of the death.
+- They email the researcher about the death.

 - They bag the animal and place in the refrigerator with the PI’s info on the bag.

-- It’s placed on a shelf for the day of week found.
+- The bag is placed on a shelf for the day of week found.

-- Weekly the dead bodies are removed to the LACF’s freezer.
+- Weekly, dead bodies are removed to the LACF’s freezer.

 II.
-If radioactive or other biohazards are present in dead animals procedures will be worked out in conjunction with the Office of Environmental Health and Safety during the Animal Protocol review by the IACUC.
+If radioactive or other biohazards are present in dead animals, procedures will be worked out in conjunction with Environmental Health & Safety during the animal protocol review by the IACUC.